medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/k3s - multiple nodes.md

 ### Network

-Please make sure the above provisioned VMs abide by [Inbound Rules for k3s Server Nodes](https://docs.k3s.io/installation/requirements#inbound-rules-for-k3s-server-nodes)
+Ensure the above provisioned VMs abide by [Inbound Rules for k3s Server Nodes](https://docs.k3s.io/installation/requirements#inbound-rules-for-k3s-server-nodes)

 Please note these [firewall considerations for ubuntu](https://docs.k3s.io/advanced#ubuntu--debian) if you are using ufw or another firewall.